Scanning Secure Content

 ObservePoint can access your sites that are publicly accessible, yet not publicly known, when you provide ObservePoint with the private DNS entries for your websites.
 When ObservePoint adds your private DNS entries to its host files it will be able to resolve siteA.yourcompany.com to your IP address.

-Note: This may need to be used in conjunction with whitelisting ObservePoint’s IP
+Note: This may need to be used in conjunction with approving ObservePoint’s IP addresses.

 - Type of firewall in use (Cisco, Juniper, etc.)